Analysis | What the Return of the Taliban Means for Afghanistan

 1. Did the world cut off aid to Afghanistan entirely?

 No. Humanitarian assistance continued to flow.
-In fact, commitments to provide it — by the U.S., wealthy European countries, and China — increased after the Taliban takeover, motivated in part by the desire to avert a mass exodus of Afghan refugees.
+In fact, commitments to provide it — by the U.S., wealthy European countries and China — increased after the Taliban takeover, motivated in part by the desire to avert a mass exodus of Afghan refugees.
 However, the need was great.
 Before the suspension of non-humanitarian aid, foreign donors had financed about 75% of public spending.
 With the supply of money tight, many local companies closed, banks limited withdrawals, and workers were left unpaid.
 The Taliban dismissed the Afghan police and military forces, previously huge employers, altogether.
 United Nations officials warned that by mid-2022 as much as 97% of the country’s 39 million people could be living in poverty, up from about 72% in 2020.
 Even before the regime change, the supply of food was an issue, as Afghanistan has been afflicted by drought and relies heavily on imports.
-In September and October, nearly half the population lacked regular access to sufficient safe and nutritious food, according to the U.N.’s Food and Agriculture Organization.
+In September and October, nearly half the population lacked regular access to sufficient safe and nutritious food, according to the UN’s Food and Agriculture Organization.

 2. What’s the status of women under the Taliban?

 During their previous stint in power, the Taliban barred women from education, from work and even from leaving home without a male escort.
 This time, the group’s leaders signaled a softening of these policies, but it’s unclear how far changes will go.
 The Taliban no longer require women, when in public, to don the burka, a one-piece garment covering the face and body with just a mesh screen to see through.
 Instead they insisted on a headscarf and non-revealing clothing.
 In the first few months after the takeover, women were allowed to work for the most part only in the health and education fields.
-Girls were permitted to attend gender-segregated schooling up to the sixth grade, but generally not the higher grades.
+Girls were permitted to attend gender-segregated schooling up to the sixth grade but generally not the higher grades.
 Women had access to some universities and not others.
 The Taliban included no women in their cabinet and disbanded the Ministry of Women’s Affairs.
 Many prominent Afghan women leaders either fled the country or went into hiding.

 3. What about minorities?